CraigKelly/mateplus-poc/README.md

 # Using

 This project assumes a Java 8 and Maven build system.
+Also note that for running unit tests or executing the models you'll probably need to insure that the VM has enough memory.
+If you're using an IDE to run the unit tests, you probably need to add VM options to the Run Configuration.

 In addition, you'll need our Mavenized MATE model jar (which is over 600MB):